Protecting Our Waters: Shorewood Waters Project

 For readers who are new to the initiative, what’s the Shorewood Waters Project’s core mission in a nutshell?

-Shorewood sits at the mouth of several small watersheds; how does that unique geography influence the projects you prioritize?
+Shorewood is bordered by important waterways with the Milwaukee River and Lake Michigan.
+How does that unique geography influence the projects you prioritize?

 Shorewood is bordered by the mightly Milwaukee River and shores of Lake Michigan and is part of both of their watersheds.
-(We're not at the mouth of any waterways).
 This is a perfect positioning to explain how we are impacted by and impact the health of these waters.
 Lake Michigan is the source of our drinking water and the Milwaukee River feeds into our drinking water, so keeping the land free of checmicals (fertilizers and pesticides), dog waste and litter, that runs into our river and eventaully end up in our drinking water source is critical to protect.

 Can you describe a recent success story large or small that shows the difference community action can make for local water quality?